-The Lower Tamiami aquifer is a productive, semi-confined aquifer within the surficial aquifer system.
+The Lower Tamiami aguifer is a productive, semi-confined aguifer within the SAS.
 It is typically found in Collier County and southern Lee and Hendry counties.
-This aquifer is locally recharged by overlying portions of the surficial aquifer system.
+This aguifer is locally recharged by overlying portions of the SAS.
 Record low water levels in the aquifer have occurred in areas of concentrated pumping stress, such as PWS wellfields and areas with multiple users of the Lower Tamiami aquifer.
 Recharge sources, such as canals or wetlands, are potentially influenced by withdrawals from the Lower Tamiami aquifer.
 As such, future proposed withdrawals may be limited by more restrictive regulatory criteria than the aquifer MDL.
 Additional information about aquifer resources is available in the 2011-2012 Water Supply Plan Support Document (SFWMD 2012).